TomB30/camp-manager/GETTING_STARTED.md

 - [ ] Application loads without errors
 - [ ] You can see the dashboard with statistics
-- [ ] You can navigate to all pages (Calendar, Children, Team, Rooms)
+- [ ] You can navigate to all pages (Calendar, Children, Staff, Rooms)
 - [ ] Drag-and-drop works (try moving a child)
 - [ ] You can create a new event
 - [ ] You can add a new child